pietrop/pietrop.github.io/_posts/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 To make a script from a selection of lines from the transcriptions of interviews.
 You can then export as an EDL.
 This can be opened with the editing software of your choice to reconnect the corresponding video into a sequence, and finish working on your rough-cut assembly.

 <!-- ref http://pietropassarelli.com/autoEdit.html -->

 I am currently working on this, and have various prototypes, with different stack at different stages of development as I am trying out different approaches.

 #### Initial prototype
 The initial prototype for autoEdit, consisted of two scripts. [one to parse sbv subtitles files made with youtube into a csv file](http://pietropassarelli.com/tech/articles/2013/12/02/sbv-csv/). to upload to google spreadsheet.
-And the [other to convert the CSV file into an EDL](https://github.com/pietrop/csv_to_edl).
+And the [other to convert the csv file into an EDL](https://github.com/pietrop/csv_to_edl).

-I used that in an actual production I was working on, and while I saw that it worked and saved me a ton of time,  I knew it was worth spending some refining this.
+I used that in an actual production I was working on, and while I saw that i worked and saved me a ton of time,  I knew it was worth spending some refining this.

 #### rails  MVP working version